Maximiliano-Santana/Cartsu-Game/README.md

 # Cartsu-Game
+This is my first project at web debelopping.
-A game of cards indpired on rock, seasors, paper
+A game of cards indpired on rock, seasors, paper.